 Allen and the Bears’ offensive line led the Southern Athletic Association (SAA) in sacks allowed the past two seasons.
 The Bears were 14th (nine sacks) in NCAA Division III in 2015 and 17th (11 sacks) in 2016.

-In 15 seasons working under Kindbom, Allen has been a part of seven University Athletic Association (UAA) championships and in 2013 the Bears’ qualified for the NCAA Playoffs for just the second time in school history.
+In 16 seasons working under Kindbom, Allen has been a part of eight University Athletic Association (UAA) championships and the 2016 SAA title.
+In addition, the Bears qualified for the NCAA Playoffs in 2013 and 2016.

-While serving as defense coordinator, Allen orchestrated a defense that ranked in the top-100 in NCAA Division III in total defense and scoring defense in four of the five years from 2007-11.
-In 2010, the Bears’ defense led the UAA and was 15th in Division III in scoring defense (13.90) and 57th in total defense (302.60).
+While serving as defense coordinator, Allen orchestrated a defense that ranked in the top-100 in Division III in total defense and scoring defense in four of the five years from 2007-11.
+In 2010, the Bears’ defense led the UAA and was 15th in DIII in scoring defense (13.90) and 57th in total defense (302.60).

 Allen had no problem fitting in with the coaching staff at Washington University, having played his first three years of college ball for current Bears’ head coach Larry Kindbom at Kenyon College in Gambier, Ohio.
 Following his playing career, Allen returned to Kenyon and spent nine seasons as an assistant coach before coming to Washington University.
 Allen tutored the linebackers and also served as defensive coordinator.
 Prior to that, he spent one season as an assistant at Jonathan Alder High School in Plain City, Ohio.

 As a three-year starter and four-year letterman at Kenyon, Allen twice earned all-NCAC honors.
 He surrendered just one sack in 30 career starts and helped lead Kenyon to its first and only conference championship as a senior in 1989.
 After graduating from Kenyon in 1990 with a bachelor’s degree in history, Allen earned his master of arts & teaching degree from Tufts University in 1991.